brendanwong-web/rss1/README.md

 1. Implement total weight recycled on home page

 ## NOTES
-rpi hostname changed to rss1_rpi
-ESP-32 publishes weight, usnd
-RPI subscribes weight, usnd
-RPI publishes gtpc, message = weight/ultrasound
-` mosquitto_pub -h 192.168.1.250 -t gtpc -m 'weight' -q 1 `
-in Documents directory,
+1. No need for series resistor when using solenoid
-`tmuxinator start --local rss1`
+2. `tmuxinator start --local rss1`